sxm13/lammps/doc/src/Build_extras.rst

 .. parsed-literal::

-   -D PYTHON_EXECUTABLE=path   # path to Python executable to use
+   -D PYTHON_EXECUTABLE=path   # path to Python executable to use -D PYTHON_INCLUDE_DIR=path  # path to the include folder with Python.h -D PYTHON_LIBRARY=path      # path to the matching python shared library

-Without this setting, CMake will guess the default Python on your system.
+Without these settings, CMake will guess the default Python on your system.
 To use a different Python version, you can either create a virtualenv, activate it and then run cmake.
-Or you can set the PYTHON\_EXECUTABLE variable to specify which Python interpreter should be used.
-Note note that you will also need to have the development headers installed for this version, e.g. python2-devel.
+Or you can set the PYTHON\_EXECUTABLE variable to specify which Python interpreter should be used and set PYTHON\_INCLUDE\_DIR and PYTHON\_LIBRARY to the location of the python development headers and the corresponding python shared library.
+Note note that you will also need to have the development headers installed for this version, e.g. python3-devel.

 **Traditional make**\ :